 The school library has a wide selection of fiction and non-fiction books and pupils are encouraged to make use of this facility.
-The library is open every break and every Monday - Thursday afternoon from 14h00 - 16h00.
+The library is open every break and every Monday - Thursday afternoon from 14h00 - 15h00.
 Printing and photocopying may be done in the library at a nominal cost.
+Pupils are only permitted to come to the library before school, during break or at the end of the day to print essays, speeches, or projects.
 Late return of books borrowed from the library incur a fine payable to the librarian.
 Damaged and lost books will need to be paid for at the library.